-- In the Physics toolbar, click Boundaries and choose Outlet. - 2 Select Boundary 2 only. - 3 In the Settings window for Outlet, locate the Boundary Selection section and click Create Selection Nation . - 4 In the Create Selection dialog box, type Outlet in the Selection name text field and Click OK.
+- In the Physics toolbar, click Boundaries and choose Outlet. - 2 Select Boundary 2 only. - 3 In the Settings window for Outlet, locate the Boundary Selection section and click Create Selection . - 4 In the Create Selection dialog box, type Outlet in the Selection name text field and Click OK.
 Again, this selection for the outlet boundary will be used later in the model setup.

 The Free and Porous Media Flow interface is now completely set up.
+Continue with adding the boundary conditions for the Heat Transfer in Solids and Fluids interface.